• Home»

 What should I do if I find inaccurate information?

-If you find inaccurate information, it’s advisable to contact the Delaware Division of Corporations directly to report the discrepancy and seek guidance on how to proceed.
+If you find inaccurate information, contact the Delaware Division of Corporations to report the error(s).
+The office should tell you how to correct the error(s), which typically involves filing an amendment with the state.

-How can I ensure I use the correct business name in my search?
+How can I ensure that I find the correct business in the database?

-To ensure accuracy, use the exact name as registered with the state.
+To ensure that you find the correct business in the database, use its exact company name as registered with the state.
 You can also cross-reference with other official documents or records related to the business.

-Yes, the database allows you to do so with the name of their registered agent.
-This can be useful if you’re trying to locate multiple entities associated with the same agent.
+Yes, you can search for business by their registered agent.
+This can be useful if you’re trying to find multiple entities associated with the same agent on Delaware’s business entity database.

 DISCLAIMER: The above material has been prepared for informational purposes only, containing opinions of the provider and is not intended to provide, and should not be relied on for, tax, legal, or accounting advice.
 Please consider consulting tax, legal, and accounting advisors before engaging in any transaction.